So, how can you learn Japanese with JapanesePod101?

 But, that doesn’t mean that JapanesePod101 might be useful for everyone.

-Secret Lifetime Premium Membership: Although Japanese offers subscriptions, there is a lifetime option if you’re interested.
-Their Lifetime Premium plan isn’t really advertised much (I found it only during their Holiday sale), but you can check it out here.
+1. Secret Lifetime Premium Membership: Although Japanese offers subscriptions, there is a lifetime option if you’re interested.
+Their Lifetime Premium plan isn’t advertised (I found it only during their Holiday sale), but you can check it out here.
 If you’re a lifelong learner and want to have the Japanese language with you for life, I recommend checking it out.
 Click here to check it out.

 Hopefully this helped you understand how JapanesePod101 works.